saneryeelabs/saneryee-labs.github.io/README.txt

-TXT by HTML5 UP
+Verti by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A new, fully responsive portfolio/business style website template.
-I've been experimenting with minimalist styles lately and this design is one of many in the works that exemplifies this new direction.
-Hope you enjoy it.
+A super simple + modern responsive website template.
+Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.